Disease Guide ·Ear Infections ·2026

 Underlying Allergy Connection

-If ear infections are caused by allergies, your insurer may require the allergy itself to be covered before covering ear infection treatment.
-If allergies are pre-existing, related ear infections may also be excluded.
-This connection between conditions catches many owners off guard.
+If caused by allergies, insurer may require allergy coverage first.
+If allergies are pre-existing, ear infections may be excluded.
+Catches many off-guard.

 🇺🇸 US Pet Insurance Guide